camikazegreen/interview/README.md

 ## Packaged Dependencies

-When this module is used as part of a Drupal distribution such as [UA Brand Kickstart](https://bitbucket.org/joegraduate/ua_brand_kickstart), the following dependencies are automatically packaged with this distribution.
+When this module is used as part of a Drupal distribution (such as [UA Brand Kickstart](https://bitbucket.org/joegraduate/ua_brand_kickstart)), the following dependencies are automatically packaged with the distribution.

 ### Drupal Contrib Modules